danvargg/mlend/capstoneProposal/capstoneProposal.md

 ## **Benchmark Model**

-A simple `linear regression` will be used as a baseline model for comparison to confirm
+A simple `linear regression` will be used as a baseline model for comparison to confirm.

 ## **Evaluation Metrics**